top of page

 Working with Rev. Mayekiso and this energetic group was a delightful, life changing opportunity.
 We learned a lot from each other; perhaps I learned the most.

-My curiosity matured when I returned to the United States to continue studying the science of effective behavioral change interventions.
-I published those insights in my doctoral dissertation, followed by scholarly presentations, papers, a book, a business case, and more seminars.
-My stretching and climbing continue as I reach for new insights.
-Yet I remain forever grateful for these pivotal early experiences in my work on calling and learning to help others live theirs.
+My curiosity matured after I returned to the United States and continued studying the science of behavioral change interventions.
+I published those insights in my doctoral dissertation, followed by scholarly presentations, papers, a book, a business case, and updated seminars.

 I pray that you have the courage to answer your calling, the will to stretch, and strength to climb your mountains!